What To Do If Movers Are Holding Your Things Hostage

 • Your explanation of the violations you believe you witnessed

-If you’ve hired a moving company or broker for an in-state move, you’ll want to contact the state agency (or consumer protection department) that regulates moving companies in your area.
+If you’ve hired a moving company or broker for an in-state move, contact the state agency (or consumer protection department) that regulates moving companies in your area.
 For example, if you live in California, you can contact the Bureau of Household Goods and Services to file a complaint against a mover.

-Share your experience
+Step six: Share your experience

 You can also share your ordeal with MoveRescue, (an organization sponsored by United Van Lines and Mayflower) that can provide legal advice and tips to customers facing hostage scams or other moving fraud situations.
 Share your experience online or reach them at 800-832-1773.

-Prepare for next time
+Step seven: Prepare for next time

 Don’t let a bad experience scare you into believing all moving companies are out to get you.
-There are plenty of reputable moving companies out there to choose from, and we’ve got some steps you can take to avoid moving company scams the next time you need to move:
+There are plenty of reputable moving companies out there to choose from.

-2. Determine if the moving company is licensed and insured, whether it is a moving company or a broker and registered with the FMCSA.
+2. Determine if the moving company is licensed and insured.

 Frequently asked questions